12 May 2020

 Home-Based Activities for the Elderly

-With older people being told to self-isolate for at least 12 weeks during the COVID-19 pandemic, it has recently become much more difficult for our more senior relatives and loved ones to continue living their day to day life.
+With older people being advised to self-isolate during the COVID-19 pandemic, it has become much more difficult for our more senior relatives and loved ones to continue living their day to day life.

 Despite being thought of as the “keep calm and carry on” generation, elderly people living at home are at the greatest risk of becoming socially isolated and/or experiencing a decrease in physical and mental ability.